12 Ways To Scale Your Business

 If you’re only getting a few dozen leads per day, you’re not able to make strong observations on what’s working and what’s not.
 It also slows down your entire business if it takes a full month to realize that the funnel isn’t breaking even.

 The solution?
-Use paid traffic (we prefer FB ads but there are plenty of ways) to get more leads so you can test your funnels within days instead of weeks.
+Use paid traffic to get more leads so you can test your funnels within days instead of weeks.
+We prefer paying for traffic with Facebook ads but there are plenty of ways.

 Another big mistake many businesses make is that they…

-Don’t ask for the sale: I see a lot of businesses shy away from asking for more.
-They’ll have a great lead magnet with a great opt-in offer, but once I opt-in, they stop asking.
-If they don’t ask me to check out their products or visit their latest blog post, I won’t, and then the interaction stops there.
+We see a lot of businesses shy away from asking for more.
+They’ll have a great lead magnet with a great opt-in offer, but once you opt-in, they stop asking.
+If they don’t ask us to check out their products or visit their latest blog post, we won’t, and then the interaction stops there.

 Instead, you want each step in your funnel to always include an upsell.
 If they buy an inexpensive product, offer them an upsell on a more expensive product on your thank you page.